stellar/hackathon-get-started/README.md

 ## Previous Hackathons & Stellar Community Fund

-We recently sponsored a hackathon in New York!
 Find the winners of the HackNYU 2020 Stellar track [here](https://hacknyu-2020.devpost.com/submissions/search?utf8=%E2%9C%93&prize_filter%5Bprizes%5D%5B%5D=35771).

+Find the winners of the Gitcoin NYBW Hackathon [here](https://github.com/stellar/hackathon-get-started/issues/1).

 **Stellar Community Fund** - The Stellar Community Fund (SCF) gives the broader Stellar community the opportunity to vote on which projects they believe deserve XLM awards.
 Any project built on Stellar can apply and participate! **Every 3 months, 8 participants have the chance to split a pool of 3 Million Lumens.** [Find more info here.](https://www.stellar.org/community/community-fund)